prepor/condo/README.md

 ## Self-deploying

 Condo supports special specification file -- `self.edn`.
-After it is updated, condo suspends all other updates and starts new container by this specification, and after that, gracefully stops itself.
+After it is updated, condo suspends all other updates and starts new container by this specification, and after that gracefully stops itself.

 Be careful, the format of this specification is different, because it contains only docker-container specification (which is usually inside `:spec keyword`).